vaheedgit26/Learnings/Kubernetes/EKS/OIDC-IRSA/04-JWT-Issuance-Verification-Process.md

 ---
 ## 🔑 Who Creates the Key Pair for ServiceAccount JWTs?
 Answer:  The Kubernetes API Server (managed by AWS in EKS) creates the key pair.
-* Private key → used to sign JWT tokens for ServiceAccounts.
+* Private key → used to sign JWT tokens by kubernetes api server for ServiceAccounts.
   * Stored inside the EKS managed control plane.
   * You cannot access it; AWS keeps it secure.
 * Public key → used to verify JWT tokens.